lukashjames/astronomy-gcvs-catalog/README.md

 > ...

-**Example 3.** Connecting to host db.myserver.org] with password.
+**Example 3.** Connecting to host db.myserver.org with password.
 Password will be prompted from STDIN without echoing (form like --dbpass=mypassword not supported, 'mypassword' will be ignored).

     $ ./gcvs2sql.pl --dbhost=db.myserver.org --dbuser=james --dbpasswd --dbname=gcvs

+Output: like in Example 2.

 **Example 4.** Using quiet mode (do not print anything)

     $ ./gcvs2sql.pl --dbhost=db.myserver.org --dbuser=jane --dbpasswd --dbname=gcvs --quiet

+No output.